Premian-Labs/range-order-bot/README.md

 self-custody, automatic execution without a trusted intermediary, and permission-less use of financial primitives.
 Additional information about the protocol can be found [here](https://docs.premia.blue/) on our website.

-## Premia Range Order Bot
+## Range Order Bot

 The range order bot is a market making script that allows users to quote two-sided markets (using concentrated liquidity) for whatever option markets that are preDefined within the settings.
-It will automatically update range orders as time passes, minimizing the need for active management of orders.
+IV & Spot oracles are used to automatically update range orders as option prices change, minimizing the need for active management of orders.
 It is highly recommended that a user is familiar with how range orders work, and the risks associated with owning option positions.

 ## PreRequisites